LoopKit/loopdocs/docs/setup/requirements/iphone.md

 # iPhone

-Loop will run on on any iPhone that is running iOS 11 or later.
+Loop will run on on any iPhone that is running iOS 11.1 or later.

+* iPhone X

+* iPhone 8/8+

 * iPhone 7/7s+

 * iPhone 6/6+/6s/6s+/SE

-* iPhone 5/5c/5s
+* iPhone 5s

 Where can you find your iPhone’s iOS version?
 Go to your iPhone’s Settings>General>About.
 The iOS will be listed under “Version”